Hi, nice to see you!

 }

-For further questions, please contact us at [email protected].
+For further assistance, please contact us at [email protected].

 Expand

-Expands can be used to retrieve more data in one query.
-They allow to get related entities and navigation properties from an entity.
+Using the expand feature allows you to retrieve additional data in a single query.
+It enables you to access related entities and navigation properties associated with an entity.

 Expand one property